Pregnancy-associated malaria: Transmission

-Transmission of malaria occurs when humans are bitten by mosquitos infected with the Plasmodium falciparum parasite, which enters the bloodstream as sporozoites.Over the next 7–30 days, the sporozites will convert to merozites in the liver and re-enter the bloodstream to infect erythrocytes.
+Transmission of malaria occurs when humans are bitten by mosquitos infected with the Plasmodium falciparum parasite, which enters the bloodstream as sporozoites.
+Over the next 7–30 days, the sporozites will convert to merozites in the liver and re-enter the bloodstream to infect erythrocytes.

 Risk factors

 Pregnant women and unborn fetuses are more susceptible to malaria infection due to the complications of pregnancy and the aggregation of erythrocytes around the placenta.
 Infected erythrocytes express the VAR2CSA variant of P. falciparum erythrocyte membrane protein 1 (PfEMP1) which allows them to bind to chondroitin sulfate A (CSA) on placental proteoglycans and accumulate in the intervillous spaces of the placenta, blocking nutrient flow and causing inflammation.

-Women are most susceptible to infection early in their first pregnancy due to absence of antibodies.
+P. falciparum parasites have a specific tendency to accumulate near the placenta and interfere with its function.
+Women in their first pregnancy are most susceptible; in later pregnancies they can develop transcendent antibodies which reduce this risk.
 Those infected with human immunodeficiency virus (HIV) are also at greater risk of infection and associated symptoms due to the heightened parasite burden within the placenta during pregnancy.